KalebKE/ME7Tuner/README.md

 ### Algorithm

-The average of your LTFT and STFT corrections at each voltage for MLHFM are calculated and then applied to the transformation.
+The LTFT and STFT corrections at each voltage for MLHFM are calculated and then applied to the transformation.

-The Correction Error is calculated as LTFT + STFT at each measured voltage for MLHFM.
+The Correction Error at each measured voltage is calculated as **(STFT - 1) + (LTFT - 1)**, scaled by the ratio of the logged voltage to the nearest MLHFM voltage (**logged_voltage / nearest_MLHFM_voltage**).
+Voltages with fewer than 5 samples receive no correction.

 The Total Correction is the average of the mean and mode of the Correction Errors at each measured voltage for MLHFM.

+A 5-point moving average is applied to smooth the corrections before the optional polynomial fit.

-The corrected kg/hr transformation for MLHFM is calculated as **current_kg/hr * ((tot_corr% / 100) + 1)**.
+The corrected kg/hr transformation for MLHFM is calculated as **current_kg/hr * (tot_corr + 1)**.

 ### Usage